 We have also collaborated with the New Hampshire Humanities Council to create three educational programs, based on our original productions, Silver Lake Summers: An E. E. Cummings Revue, Familiar Fields: The Power of Community in the Work of Sarah Orne Jewett, and Home is Heaven: Poetry of Ogden Nash.
 These programs tour throughout New Hampshire through the council's Humanities to Go roster, which provides presentations to libraries, museums, and civic organizations.

 We bring the ideas embodied in historical texts to life onstage through storytelling, puppetry, shadow play, projected images and oversize story books.
 As with text, we use historical sources for our visual motifs: photographs, illustrations and period art works--as well as historical staging conventions, including toy theatre, rolling panoramas and commedia dell'arte style masks.
 We aspire, through our focus on original source materials, to engage our audiences in the richness of New England's culture and history.
-Through the power and immediacy of live performance, we provide an intimate connections with history.
+Through the power and immediacy of live performance, we provide an intimate connection with history.